 Depending on the renewable energy programs that a customer is enrolled in, they may be restricted in their ability to participate in the Oregon Community Solar Program.
 Customers that installed a renewable energy system that receives a volumetric incentive rate (VIR) are ineligible.
 Most customers with on-site solar do not receive a VIR and are compensated under normal net metering rules, and this restriction does not apply to them.
 Certain kinds of non-residential customers are also not eligible for the program as a class, including direct access customers, lighting or traffic signal accounts, and cost of service opt-out customers.

-To subscribe to a community solar project, a customer must sign up with the project manager building or operating the project or a subscription manager acting as an agent of the project manager.
-Subscribers will sign a contract with the project manager for a portion of the solar system.
+To subscribe to a community solar project, a customer must sign up with either the project manager building or operating the project or a subscription manager acting as an agent of the project manager.
+Subscribers will sign a contract with the project or subscription manager for a portion of the solar system.
 Subscribers receive credits on their monthly electricity bills for the energy generated by their portion of a community solar project in the prior month.
 Customers can connect with subscription managers currently enrolling new participants through the “How do I sign up?” section of the Get Started page.
 If you qualify for a low-income subscription, schedule an appointment with Community Energy Project, our low-income facilitator.

 Questions you may want to ask include: